open/close all folders

-- George and Jerry can't get a cab at the airport so they pretend to be the people a limo driver is waiting for.
-Turns out the person George impersonates is a notorious neo-Nazi and the driver is supposed to take them directly to a big rally where the guy is the main speaker.
-The fact that Jerry is Jewish makes it even more uncomfortable and dangerous for them to maintain the ruse.
+- George picks Jerry up from the airport and they see a limo driver with a sign saying "O'Brien".
+Jerry remembers someone named O'Brien complaining about his flight being cancelled in the airport he just came from, so they pretend to be O'Brien and his friend "Dylan Murphy" to get a free ride in a limo.
+Turns out that O'Brien, whom George is impersonating, is a notorious neo-Nazi and the driver is supposed to take them directly to a big rally where he is the main speaker.
+The fact that Jerry is Jewish and George is half-Jewish makes it even more uncomfortable and dangerous for them to maintain the ruse.

 - Penny tells her father that she and Leonard are dating again and manages to convince Leonard to go along with the lie.
 They spend most of the time trying to fool Sheldon since they can't bring him in on the scheme due to his tendency of over thinking and ruining any plan of this nature.

 - Occurs several times on F Troop, usually when the peace-loving (and money-making) Hekawi Indians have to pretend to be fierce savages to impress a visitor to Fort Courage.